SGSVertigo/vertigo-instructions/RAF_Page.md

 # Introducing Vertigo
 ### An Institute for Research in Schools project supported by the ERAF

-The application of Newton’s I and II laws to moving objects is often a challenging and fun learning journey for school pupils in KS3 and KS4.
+The application of Newton’s I and II laws to moving objects is often a challenging and fun learning journey for secondary school pupils.
 But it is invariably a theoretical exercise.
 Diagrams, videos and simulations can all support concept acquisition but, data to analyse, in this topic at least, is difficult to come by.

 <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/IRIS_logo.png" width="300" height="200" />                             |  <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Vertigo_logo.jpg" width="300" height="200" />                   | <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Eleanor_Stride-eraf.jpg" width="300" height="200" />